Third-Degree Murder Charge Dropped Against Jayana Webb, Accused Of Killing 2 Pennsylvania State Troopers, Man In Crash

 PHILADELPHIA (CBS) — A third-degree murder charge has been dropped against Jayana Webb, the woman accused of striking and killing two Pennsylvania state troopers and a man who the troopers were trying to help.
 A judge dropped the charge at Webb’s preliminary hearing Wednesday.

 Webb’s defense attorney says the commonwealth failed to prove his client acted with malice.
-But Webb is still charged with manslaughter, homicide by vehicle and DUI.READ MORE: President Joe Biden Calling On Congress To Suspend Federal Gas Tax For Remainder Of Summer
+But Webb is still charged with manslaughter, homicide by vehicle and DUI.READ MORE: Crews Respond To Water Main Break In North Philadelphia

 The Philadelphia District Attorney’s Office has already refiled third-degree murder charges against Webb.
 A hearing will have to be held to determine if that charge will be reinstated.